githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/4-how-to-trigger-workflow.md

 Some events have multiple activity types.
 For these events, you can specify which activity types will trigger a workflow run.

 `branch_protection_rule`: Runs your workflow when branch protection rules in the workflow repository are changed.
-Activity types include:
+Activity types include.

 - created
 - edited
 - deleted